one-pace/one-pace-wiki/editing-guide.md

 # 1. Tools
 # 2. Source material containers
-The episode containers help manage and control the source material used.
-Episode containers can crop unwanted black borders, globally adjust the volume of the source material, and host subtitle regions that can later be viewed and exported in the project.
+Source material containers, also called **Episode vegs**, help manage and control the source material used.
+Source material containers can crop unwanted black borders, globally adjust the volume of the source material, and host subtitle regions that can later be viewed and exported in the project.
 Doing these video changes manually in a project instead is unsustainable because it's not guaranteed that it's the only project that will use that source material.

 # 3. Configuration
 ## 3.1.
 Project configuration